VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 will need to change the tests on the aggregates in the domain model.

 The following code sample shows an example of a test written using the state of the objects being tested.
+This style of tests are the ones used in the project.

 ```Cs
 public class given_available_seats